LeunensMichiel/lowatter/src/markdown/pages/landing.md

     lang: en
   - title: Wat doen we?
     description: >-
-      Sinds kort zijn we ook actief in de praktijk, onder de vorm van dienstverlening.
+      Sinds kort zijn we ook actief in de praktijk en brengen zo onze kennis naar het werkveld.
 In eerste instantie willen we via consultancy casespecifieke kennis verschaffen rond **desinfectie en
       energiebesparing**.
+Aanvullend geven we ook advies omtrent de monitoring van warmwaterinstallaties.
     image: photo-by-onne-beauty-on-unsplash_v2.jpg
     lang: nl
   - title: What are we doing?
     description: >-
-      Recently we are also active in practice, in the form of services.
-      Initially, we want to provide case-specific knowledge about **disinfection and energy savings** through consultancy.
+      Recently we have also become active in practice, bringing our knowledge to the professional field.
+In first instance, we want to provide case-specific knowledge about **disinfection and energy savings** through consultancy.
+In addition, we also advise on the monitoring of hot water installations.
     image: photo-by-onne-beauty-on-unsplash_v2.jpg
     lang: en
   - title: Hoe doen we dit?
     description: >-
-      Concreet wil dit zeggen dat we snel en efficiënt de **oorzaak van een infectie** in een warmwatersysteem kunnen opsporen, met behulp van ons predictief Legionella pneumophila **simulatiemodel** en onze sterk knowhow opgebouwd gedurende jaren wetenschappelijk onderzoek, field research en praktijkgerichte lessen omtrent simulaties en systeemontwerp.
-Naast het opsporen van oorzaken tot te hoge legionellaconcentraties in het gehele systemen, kunnen we casespecifiek verschillende oplossingen met elkaar vergelijken om zo tot de **meest duurzame en (kost)effectieve oplossing** te komen alvorens die in de praktijk te implementeren.
+      Concreet wil dit zeggen dat we snel en efficiënt de **oorzaak van een infectie** in een warmwatersysteem kunnen opsporen, met behulp van onze sterke UGent know-how en ons **predictief Legionella pneumophila simulatiemodel**.

+      Naast het opsporen van de oorzaken die tot te hoge Legionella-concentraties in het systeem leiden, kunnen we casespecifiek verschillende oplossingen met elkaar vergelijken om zo tot de **meest duurzame en (kost)effectieve oplossing** te komen alvorens die in de praktijk te implementeren.
     image: photo-by-john-schnobrich-on-unsplash_v2.jpg
     lang: nl
   - title: How do we accomplish this?
     description: >-
-      In concrete terms, this means that we can quickly and efficiently identify the **cause** of an infection in a hot water system, using our UGent know-how and our predictive Legionella pneumophila simulation model.
+      In concrete terms, this means that we can quickly and efficiently identify the **cause of an infection** in a hot water system, using our UGent know-how and our predictive **Legionella pneumophila simulation model**.
-      Moreover, we can compare case specific sustainable solutions with each other in order to arrive at the most (cost) effective solution before implementing it in practice.
+      Moreover, we can compare case specific solutions in order find the **most sustainable and (cost) effective solution** before implementing it in practice.
     image: photo-by-john-schnobrich-on-unsplash_v2.jpg
     lang: en
   - title: Wat maakt onze technologie uniek?